Keyboard shortcuts

 Restrictions:

-- Fully lifted types cannot be returned from conditional or loop expressions
+• Fully-lifted types cannot be returned from a conditional or loop expression.

 Type Parameters